Holidays with autistic children can be brilliant but they can also be hard sometimes.

 Higher Lank Farm – Cornwall

 If you have younger children who love animals, Higher Lank Farm, run by couple Lucy and Andrew Finnemore, could be a winner.
-This ranks as one of our most successful holidays when we went a couple of years ago.
+This ranks as one of our most successful holidays when we went a few years ago.

 It’s a working farm in Bodmin, Cornwall.
 It specialises in providing holidays exclusively for families with babies, toddlers and children under 12.
 It offers B&B in the farmhouse or self-catering in two converted barns with private gardens.

 Activities include a swimming pool, a welcome tractor and trailer ride, daily animal feeding, two farm-themed play areas, a pony and trap ride, and woodland walks.

 We loved the inclusive attitude of the family and the fact they go out of their way to help you relax on your holiday by providing a pre-bookable babysitting service plus home cooked evening meals delivered to you in the self catering accommodation.

 For more information, visit Higher Lank Farm

 Little Wren Bell Tents – Southwold, Suffolk

 Little Wren Glamping, located on the Suffolk Heritage Coast in a designated Area Of Outstanding Natural Beauty, has the space and freedom for kids to run around and explore.
 Children can feed lambs and collect eggs for breakfast.
 It’s also close to some stunning beaches.
 Each tent comes with its own private kitchen facilities and can comfortably sleep a family of 4.